learnbyexample/cli-computing/cli_computing.md

 15) Adios amigo
 ```

-Here are some examples with `-n` option:
+Here are some examples with the `-n` option:

 ```bash
 # last two lines (input has 15 lines)